Pump filter clog

 Step 1

-Pull out the lower dish rack completely to give yourself clear access to the tub floor, then remove the lower spray arm by twisting it counter-clockwise until it releases.
-Locate the round filter assembly in the center of the tub floor — it has a center handle and is the primary line of defense against food debris reaching the pump.
-Skipping spray arm removal risks knocking it loose during filter work and misaligning it on reinstall.
+Start by pulling out the lower dish rack completely to give yourself clear access to the tub floor.
+Next, remove the lower spray arm by twisting it counter-clockwise until it releases.
+Locate the round filter assembly in the center of the tub floor — it has a center handle and is your primary defense against food debris reaching the pump.
+Skipping the spray arm removal risks knocking it loose during filter work and misaligning it upon reinstallation.

 Step 2